SoRemoteFR/hackerrank/README.md

 	3

 The first digit is the amount of requests
-The following lines are either	1 = enqueue the following digit,
+The following lines are either
+	1 = enqueue the following digit
 	2 = dequeue
 	3 = peek

 The program reads the requests and writes each peek to STDOUT.